Genivia/ugrep/README.md

     ugrep -r -o -nkw 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments myproject

-This also searches through other files than C/C++ source code, like READMEs, Makefiles, etc.  So let's refine this query by selecting C/C++ files only using `-t`:
+This query also searches through other files than C/C++ source code, like READMEs, Makefiles, and so on.
+So let's refine this query by selecting C/C++ files only using option `-tc,c++`:

     ugrep -r -o -tc,c++ -nkw 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments myproject

-As another example, say we want to search for word `FIXME` in C/C++ comment blocks.
+As another example, we may want to search for word `FIXME` in C/C++ comment blocks.
 To do so we can first select the comment blocks with **ugrep**'s pre-defined `c/comments` pattern AND THEN select lines with `FIXME` using a
 pipe: